jiritobolka/gooddata.github.com/docs/data-storage.md

 # {{ page.title }}

-Following documentation describes the GoodData **project specific** data storage.
+Following documentation describes the GoodData **project specific** data storage (read more also about [user specific storage]({{ site.root }}/docs/user-specific-data-storage.html)).
 Use it to send us your data files for your project.

 ## What is GoodData Storage?